rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 While I'm in favor of working on aligning prosaic AI, I think we should actively try to discover new facts about intelligence.
 Specifically, I think that the alignment community is working too little on the hard problem of AI cognition.
-I'll propose some ideas for experiments and describe how I think the research focuses of the alignment community should change including examples of over and under rated topics, but first I think it's illustrative to go through an example of a project which I think is worthwhile and specific examples of
+I'll propose an idea for a project and describe how I think the research focuses of the alignment community should change including examples of over and under rated topics, but first I think it's illustrative to go through an example of a project which I think is worthwhile and specific examples of